Ideas for sourcing inexpensive and natural soap supplies including oils, beeswax, honey, herbs, and flowers from a rural soap maker

 - Spices: Some spices can be used to naturally color soap.
 If you’d like to use natural colorants in your handmade soap, start by using spices.
 Paprika, Turmeric, Cinnamon, and others can be used in small amounts to tint your bars shades of yellow, orange, and brown.

 - Dried Herbs: Use dried herbs to add visual interest in handmade soap.
 While you’re perusing the spices, have a look at some of the dried herbs as well.
 Parsley, dried or fresh, can tint your soap green, and the dried peppermint in tea bags can be blended into handmade peppermint soap.

 Health food stores

-Find high quality soap supplies such as luxury oils, essential oils, and organic food ingredients
+Find high-quality soap supplies such as luxury oils, essential oils, and organic food ingredients

 It’s convenient that many edible ingredients can be used to make skin-loving handmade soap.
 Health food stores can be even better at sourcing soap supplies since they tend to stock higher quality, organic ingredients like liquid oils, coconut oil, cocoa butter, beautifully scented essential oils, raw honey, clays, oatmeal, and many bulk herbs and spices.
 They also usually have a stock of handmade soaps that you can get inspiration from.
-Smaller shops might even be able to order specialty ingredients in for you.
+Smaller shops might even be able to order specialty ingredients for you.